junwatu/griddb-podcast-creator/blogs/README.md

 The user will browse and upload a PDF file.
 Once the file is selected, the user can click the **Convert to Podcast** button.
 This action will make the application process the PDF using OCR to extract text and then generate an audio podcast using AI-generated voices.

+You can test the application using the sample PDF files available in the `pdfs` directory.
+These files are sourced from arXiv and contain highly technical content, making them ideal for evaluating the application's capabilities.

 ### 2. Podcast Result

 ![podcast result](images/podcast-result.png)